-1 State Laws Providing Access to Driver's Licenses or Cards, Regardless of Immigration Status (NILC, Sept.
-2022), www.nilc.org/state-laws-providing-dl-access/.
+1 State Laws Providing Access to Driver's Licenses or Cards, Regardless of Immigration Status, www.nilc.org/state-laws-providing-dl-access/.
 The laws enacted in Massachusetts and Rhode Island will be effective on July 1, 2023.
+Minnesota's law will be effective on October 1, 2023.